-The continuing safety of the petitioner shall be the primary factor of consideration for petitions for relief under this chapter.
-The court is prohibited from:
+The continuing safety of the petitionerPetitioner shall be the primary factor of consideration for petitions for relief under this chapterChapter.
+The courtCourt is prohibited from:

-- 1. Denying a petitioner relief requested pursuant to this Chapter solely because of a lapse of time between an act of domestic violence and the filing of the petition; or - 2.
-Denying a petitioner relief requested pursuant to this Chapter solely because of ex parte contentions, gossip, or allegations made by the respondent or his family that disparages the character or lifestyle of the petitioner.
+- 1. Denying a petitioner Petitioner relief requested pursuant to this Chapter solely because of a lapse of time between an act of domestic violence Domestic Violence and the filing of the petition Petition; or - 2.
+Denying a petitioner Petitioner relief requested pursuant to this Chapter solely because of ex parte contentions, gossip, or allegations made by the respondent Respondent or his family that disparages the character or lifestyle of the petitioner Petitioner.